qmk/qmk_firmware/users/spacebarracecar/readme.md

 ## US Layout Keys for German PCs

 I'm using the US Ansi layout however I'm living in Germany which means that every PC here has its input language set to German.
-My goal was to create custom keycodes that emulate the US Keys so that I can plug in my keyboards into any German PC and have them working without changing any settings.
+My goal was to create custom keycodes that emulate the US Keys so that I can plug my keyboards into any German PC and have them working without changing any settings.

 ### How to use